Capitalmind

 Do not invest in Capitalmind Momentum without understanding that like any equity strategy, it will go through periods of underperformance.
 Such periods of underperformance can last for months at a time.
 So don’t be surprised to see negative returns a month or two after entering the strategy for the first time.
 Momentum investing is expected to outperform the index over the longer run and will certainly underperform from time to time.

-If your expectations are to see 30%+ annual returns irrespective of broad market conditions, you will almost certainly be disappointed.
+If you expect 30%+ annual returns irrespective of broad market conditions, you will almost certainly be disappointed.

 The performance of the Momentum Portfolio